-CHRISTMAS: JESUS IS PEACE Isaiah 9:6-7
+JESUS IS PEACE Isaiah 9:6-7

-Advent 2013 December 22, 2013 Pastor Nathan J. Thompson
+Messiah Christmas Day Worship December 25, 2015 Pastor Nathan J. Thompson

-Sometimes, when we think of the birth of Jesus in the manger at Bethlehem we think that it happened on a quiet and peaceful night.
-In fact, the pictures and images we often see seem to imply quiet and solitude.
-The carols imply it was a silent night where all was calm.
+Sometimes when we think of the birth of Jesus in the manger at Bethlehem we think that it happened on a quiet and peaceful night.
+In fact the pictures and images we often see seem to imply quiet and solitude; the carols imply it was a silent night where all was calm.

-Yet the truth is that night, as well as that time in history, was anything but calm.
-For example, Bethlehem itself was so filled with people there for the census that all the lodging and rooms were full, and the streets and corners were filled with edgy and agitated people.
+Yet the truth is that night; that very time in history was anything but calm.
+Bethlehem itself was so filled with people for the census that all the lodging and rooms were full; the streets and corners were filled with edgy and agitated people.